Diocese of Saint Petersburg

-The Diocese of Saint Petersburg (Dioecesis Sancti Petri in Florida) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in the Tampa Bay region of Gulf Coast Florida.

-The Diocese of Saint Petersburg is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Miami.
+The Diocese of Saint Petersburg (Dioecesis Sancti Petri in Florida) is a diocese of the Catholic Church in the Tampa Bay region of Gulf Coast Florida.
+It is a suffragan diocese of the Archdiocese of Miami.
 Its mother church is St. Jude the Apostle Cathedral in St. Petersburg, Florida.
-As of 2016, the current bishop is Gregory Parkes.
+The bishop is Gregory Parkes.

 Statistics

 The Diocese of St. Petersburg comprises 3177 sqmi, encompassing Pinellas, Hillsborough, Pasco, Hernando, and Citrus counties.
 The principal cities are Tampa, St. Petersburg, and Clearwater.

 As of 2023, the diocese had a total Catholic population of approximately 500,000, with 280,000 of them registered with the diocese.